Multi-task neural networks by learned contextual inputs: Introduction

 \subsection{Outline}

 The content of the paper is organized as follows.
-Section \ref{sec:background} presents notation and gives an introduction to mixed models, multi-task learning, and methods related to the architecture of interest.
-Section \ref{sec:mmnn} gives a theoretical description of learned-context neural networks.
-Section \ref{sec:task-adaptation-mechanism} dives deeper into the task adaptation mechanism of the learned-context network.
-Section \ref{sec:results-empirical} presents an empirical analysis of the architecture and compares is to related methods.
+Section \ref{sec:background} presents notation and gives an introduction to mixed models, multi-task learning, and other concepts related to the learned-context neural networks.
+Section \ref{sec:mmnn} gives a theoretical description of learned-context neural networks, and Section \ref{sec:universal-approximation} studies its universal approximation capabilities.
+Section \ref{sec:results-empirical} presents an empirical analysis of learned-context neural networks and compares it to similar architectures.
 Section \ref{sec:discussion} summarizes and discusses the findings, and Section \ref{sec:conclusion} concludes the paper.